typelevel/Laika/docs/parser.md

 The main method in the `InlineParsers` trait that block parsers use to parse their text is:

+    def parseInline (source: String): List[Span]

+It takes the source string usually obtained by a preceding block parsing phase and parses all inline elements, returning a list of spans (`Span` is a sub-trait of `Element`, the base class for all node types, mixed in by `Link`, `Image` or `Emphasized` for example).
+This method uses the default span parser map for parsing inline elements which is defined by the abstract member:

+    def spanParsers: Map[Char,Parser[Span]]

+Sub-traits need to implement this method.
+When a specific parsing operation needs to deviate from the standard set of inline parsers, a map can get passed to the ``parseInline`` method explicitly:

     def parseInline (source: String, spanParsers: Map[Char, Parser[Span]])

-The second parameter is the parser map we mentioned.
-The return type is `List[Span]`, with `Span` being a sub-trait of `Element`, the base class for all node types.
-Examples for case classes mixing in `Span` are `Link`, `Image` or `Emphasized`.

-For Markdown this map is created like this:
+For Markdown the default span parser map is created like this:

-    protected def newSpanParserMap = Map(
+    lazy val spanParsers = Map(
       '*' -> (strong('*') | em('*')),
       '_' -> (strong('_') | em('_')),
       '`' -> (codeEnclosedByDoubleChar | codeEnclosedBySingleChar),